Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-Fishing the Current with Light Tackle to Catch Stripers
+Fishing the Current With Light Tackle to Catch Stripers

 Striped Bass Fishing Techniques: Cast-Drift-Retrieve

 To reduce line twist, I tie a stainless steel barrel swivel to the end of the braided fishing line, then use a snap ring to attach a stainless steel snap swivel to the barrel swivel.

 Fine-Tuning the Drift

-If the current moves the bait along too swiftly to sink, try adding a split shot or two about 18 to 24 inches up the line from the baited hook.
-If the bait still drifts by just under the surface, more weight is needed, but add just a little at a time until the bait sinks properly.
+At times, the current carries the bait along too swiftly to sink so I'll add a split shot or two near the top of the leader.
+If the bait still shoots by just under the surface, more weight is needed but I add just a little at a time until the bait sinks properly.

 Cast-Drift-Retrieve Fishing Tips